AliForghani/FEMA_BLE/README.md

 A program to make shapefile and plot streamlines and cross sections of FEMA_BLE HEC-RAS models.

 Major capabilities of the package include:
-- A method to deriving the projected coordinate system of HEC-RAS models (with arcpy license)
+- A method to derive the projected coordinate system of HEC-RAS models (with arcpy license)
 - Methods to make GeoDataFrame objects for a HEC-RAS model cross sections and streamlines by processing the geometry text file
 - A method to make GeoDataFrame for the HUC8 domain of the dataset downloaded from FEMA